linuxeye/lnmp/README.md

 ## Related definitions and explanations

-   Web directory, you can customize, Which default directory to default.
-(Include `Ftp Manager` `phpinfo.php` `phpMyAdmin`, Rename the directory for security)
+   Web directory, you can customize, Which default directory to `Ftp Manager` `phpinfo.php` `phpMyAdmin`.
+(Rename the directory for security)
 ```bash
    home_dir=/home/wwwroot
 ```